Best European Restaurant Michelin Guide

 The Best European restaurant Michelin guide offers a great start to planning a train trip around Europe.
-The Michelin guide now offers European travelers a selection of restaurant and hotels in 38 European cities.
-Three new cities have been added to this 2019 edition: Zagreb and Dubrovnik, Croatia and Revjavik, Iceland.
-Anonymous trained inspectors visit and select restaurants while applying the celebrated Michelin food star-rating system, and use a similar process for hotels.
+The Michelin guide now offers European travelers a selection of restaurants and hotels in 38 European cities.
+Three new cities have been added to this 2019 edition: Zagreb and Dubrovnik, Croatia, and Reykjavik, Iceland.
+Anonymous trained inspectors to visit and select restaurants while applying the celebrated Michelin food star-rating system and use a similar process for hotels.
 The result: a range of recommended establishments for all tastes and budgets.

 Best European restaurant MICHELIN Guide: Italy